 Coming from a pro-breastfeeding family, the concept of breastfeeding was nothing new to me.
-I watched my mother nurse my siblings, by sister nurse my niece and nephew, and my aunt and cousin nurse their children, etc. They made it look so easy and simple!
+I watched my mother nurse my siblings, my sister nurse my niece and nephew, my aunt and cousin nurse their children, etc. They made it look so easy and simple!

 So when I got pregnant, breastfeeding was the one topic I didn’t do much research on.
 Why would I do research on something I was basically an expert on?
 I figured nursing was the least of my worries.
 Boy was I wrong!
 Turns out I highly overestimated my breastfeeding knowledge.

-5 things I wish I knew about breastfeeding BEFORE I started breastfeeding!
+Below are the 5 things I wish I knew about breastfeeding BEFORE I started breastfeeding:

 I am going to risk over-sharing here for the sake of relatability.
 Are y’all ready for some TMI?
 Okay, here it is…I have one inverted nipple.
 And guess what?
 Turns out babies don’t like those.